-A cooperative arrangement between Iliff School of Theology and The Graduate School of Social Work at the University of Denver allows qualified students to pursue concurrently the Master of Divinity, the Master of Arts in Pastoral and Spiritual Care, the Master of Arts in Social Change, or the Master of Theological Studies degree with the Master of Social Work degree.
+A cooperative arrangement between Iliff School of Theology and The Graduate School of Social Work at the University of Denver allows qualified students to pursue concurrently the Master of Divinity, the Master of Arts in Pastoral and Spiritual Care, the Master of Arts in Social Change, the Master of Theological Studies, or the Master of Arts degree with the Master of Social Work degree.
 The cooperative degree program offers students the opportunity to apply theological learning to social service settings.